najnesnaj/pinetime-zephyr/manual/_build/html/_sources/basicapplications.rst.txt

     The pinetime does have a button on the side.

-    In order to check if the button is pressed, it set a value in memory.
+    In order to check if the button is pressed, it sets a value in memory.
     With openocd you can peek at this memory location.

 Building and Running